jwhy89/Calculator-app/README.md

 4. In the terminal, CD into the project folder and use the command `npm install`
 5. In the terminal, `npm run server` and `npm run client`

-## Usage

 ## Reflection

-App allows users to
+App allows users to:

 - [x] Add, subtract, multiple and divide
 - [x] See their own (and other users) equations
 - [x] Showing newest to oldest, limited to 10 equations on the screen at one time.

 I first designed the UI of calculator to visualize what I wanted the calculator to look like first before adding the logic.
 The reason why I chose React and Typescript was because this was something new I've been working in and wanted to challenge myself with using Typescript.
 If I had more time, I probably would have tried building a .Net/C# backend as a challenge.

-Other features that I could possibly add to the calculator would be:
+Things to fix or add:

+- [ ] Save calculations that have recurring decimals.
-- Expanded operations that evaluates commands using order of operations.
+- [ ] Expanded operations that evaluates commands using order of operations.
-- Conversion between common bases (Square Root, Logarithms, Exponents)
+- [ ] Conversion between common bases (Square Root, Logarithms, Exponents).